microsoft/durabletask-mssql/README.md

 5. **Enterprise capabilities**: SQL Server is a highly scalable relational database designed for mission-critical workloads.
 It includes many features around disaster recovery, replication, and security that are not available in other storage providers.

-DurableTask.RelationalDb may not be appropriate if you workload has extreme throughput requirements that aren't suitable for relational databases like SQL Server.
+DurableTask.SqlServer may not be appropriate if you workload has extreme throughput requirements that aren't suitable for relational databases like SQL Server.

 ## Getting started